Liu-group/AutoSolvate/docs/tutorial.rst

   extracting from frames: [0, 10, 20, 30, 40, 50, 60, 70, 80, 90]

+If you want spherical solvent shells instead of the default aspherical solvent shells add ``-p`` to the end of the previous command.
+Then the solvent shell size is measured from the center of mass of the solute.

 .. note::

   If you were not able to run the clustergen command above, you can download one of the microsolvated clusters with 6 Å solvent shell size here: